 Bachelor's programs teach foundational skills like administrative leadership, policy development and implementation, and research methods.

 - Public Relations Specialist

-Public relations specialists work in all fields and industries.
+Public relations specialists work in many fields and industries.
 They help companies cultivate and maintain a positive public image.
-They develop social media and traditional marketing campaigns to raise awareness of an organization's goals and projects.
-They also help organizational leaders communicate with the media by drafting speeches and reviewing official correspondence.
+This may involve developing social media and traditional marketing campaigns to raise awareness of an organization's goals and projects.
+These workers also help organizational leaders communicate with the media by drafting speeches and reviewing official correspondence.